BoltsFramework/Bolts-ObjC/Readme.md

 }];
 ```

-For common cases, such as dispatching on the main thread, we have provided default implementations of BFExecutor.
+For common cases, such as dispatching on the main thread, we have provided default implementations of `BFExecutor`.
 These include `defaultExecutor`, `immediateExecutor`, `mainThreadExecutor`, `executorWithDispatchQueue:`, and `executorWithOperationQueue:`.
 For example:

 ```objective-c
 // Continue on the Main Thread, using a built-in executor.